data-for-change/anyway/CONTRIBUTING.md

 **Pull Requests**

 Code review comments may be added to your pull requests, keep an eye out for necessary changes before merge approval.
-If the maintainer commented with LGTM (Looks Good To Me), it means you are good to go.
+If the maintainer decides that your code is good, it will be merged to ANYWAY's Dev repository.
 On your pull requests, don't forget to reference to the fixed bug / feature by adding `Closes #XXXX` or `Fixes #XXXX` to the body of the requests.
 Also, shortly summarize the changes made and list any known-issues after the future merge (open new issues for them and reference to them as well).